CONNECTing Eternal systems

 • Interoperability of Non-functional properties.
 Interoperability can be achieved between systems while maintaining the non-functional properties of each.

 Many interoperability solutions have looked at one or more of these dimensions; but none has considered all of them.
-Hence, it is here that Connect can make significant contributions to the state of the art in distributed systems.
+Hence, it is here that Connect makes significant contributions to the state of the art in distributed systems.

 The CONNECT Architecture